 Episode 7: Opportunities in Fintech: Crossroads of Technology, Innovation and Entrepreneurship in the Financial Services Industry (49 minutes)

 Guest Speaker: Andres Fontao ‘96, Partner at Rainmaking for Spain and Latin America and Co-founder of Finnovista

 Episode 8: Starting Your Own Company - Ideation, Lean Launchpad, Product-Market Fit, Go-To-Market Strategies, and Early Financing (25 minutes)

-Guest Speakers: Craig Wilson ’07.5, Managing Director at Data Future Lab
+Guest Speaker: Craig Wilson ’07.5, Managing Director at Data Future Lab

 Interviewer: Madeleine Riordan ‘22